RegardV/RegardV/README.md

 I’m a driven **AI-Ops innovator** who fuses DevOps principles with cutting-edge AI to craft intelligent, autonomous systems.
 With a passion for streamlining complex challenges into efficient workflows, I excel at blending code, automation, and creativity to deliver impactful solutions.
 My mission is to build systems that empower businesses and communities by automating repetitive tasks and unlocking human potential.

 ## 💻 What I Do
-I just completed building V1 [AI-studio-Video Pipleline](https://github.com/RegardV/n8n-ai-studio) its a docker environment (The Studio will evolve but this is the starting point.) currently running:
+I just completed building V1 [AI-studio-Video Pipleline](https://github.com/RegardV/n8n-ai-studio) its a docker environment (The Studio will evolve but this is the starting point.) currently running the following containers:
 * n8n
 * ComfyUI
-* kokoro TTS
+* kokoro TTS - Marked for upgrade to [chatterbox](https://github.com/resemble-ai/chatterbox) [Replacing technical writeup]()
-* FFCreator
+* FFCreator - With custom built [Native javascript Video-templating]([https://github.com/RegardV/n8n-ai-studio-video-pipeline/blob/main/README.md](https://github.com/RegardV/n8n-ai-studio-video-pipeline/blob/main/docs/FFcreator-Phase2.md)) solution for n8n.
 * ngix
 * postgres
 * redis
+ ## Next phase planning - Implement kareyoke style subtitle display.
+ Subtitle display with word highlighting and configurable options.
+[Implementation Technical write up]()

 Due to running on a 12 core xeon 32 gb ram and RTX 3080 10gb I wrote this:
 .[RTX Meomory Manager](https://github.com/RegardV/rtx-gpu-memory-manager)